Career clusters can help you pick a career path. Learn about 14 of the most common clusters today.

 Career clusters are collections of jobs with shared characteristics, such as industry and objective.
 Job seekers use career clusters to help them find professions that match their particular interests and skills.

-Hospitality and tourism
+Hospitality, events, and tourism

-Human services
+Financial services

-Information technology
+Digital technology

-Marketing
+Marketing and sales

 Note: Unless otherwise stated, all of the information below is taken from the US Bureau of Labor Statistics (BLS) [2].

-The architecture and construction career cluster involves jobs focused on designing and building physical structures and infrastructure, such as homes, office buildings, and roads.
+The construction career cluster involves jobs focused on designing and building physical structures and infrastructure, such as homes, office buildings, and roads.
 As a result, the jobs in this cluster involve everything from working on construction sites to designing skyscrapers in architectural offices.

 Construction laborers